PAR-Government/Media-Journaling-Tool/doc/ProjectProperties.md

 #### Project Properties

 Adds properties, not based on rules.
 Instead, they set project level properties based on operation and parameter names.
-These are *yesno* properties looking for the presence of edges withan operation.
+These are *yesno* properties looking for the presence of edges with an operation.

 #### Final Node Properties